 Composting can take place in your classroom, kitchen, backyard, neighborhood, or community.
 Learning about compost can be a hands-on activity, and you don’t need much space to get started.

+Looking for some great summer reading choices?
 Encourage the children you teach to curl up with one of these riveting reads featuring BIPOC (Black, Indigenous, people of color) protagonists to learn about the natural world.
-You’ll help to grow your students’ environmental literacy while at home and at school, while also exposing them to the infinite variety of experiences we have while engaging with nature.

 Our new interactive quiz allows youth to answer a few simple questions online and get recommendations for a rewarding green career path that might suit their personality.
 Educators can try a no-cost version of the quiz to discover how easy it is to administer to youth.